Charles E W Bean, Diaries, AWM38 3DRL 606/12/1 - August 1915 - Part 1

 made w object of being enfiladed

-from N. Observation posts all back
+from N. Observatn posts all back

-from fire line.
+from firing line.

 1

-got it today: Story of Aug 6. as Peter Schuler
+Story of Aug 6. as Peter Schuler

-Our men left from 2 lines of Trenches.
+Our men left from 2 lines of trenches.

 whistles.
 As soon as Maj.
 King